Evergreen Venture Partners

 Series E in 2010

-AeroScout provides Wi-Fi-based RFID tags, exciters, and location receivers.
-The company offers two main integrated products: Engine, a software component, enabling location-based applications in a wireless LAN environment, and MobileView, an application for enterprise visibility solutions.
-The company also provides professional services, which include site planning and pre-installation.
+AeroScout specializes in real-time location technology that utilizes Wi-Fi-based RFID tags, exciters, and location receivers to enhance asset tracking and monitoring services.
+The company offers two primary products: Engine, which is a software component that supports location-based applications in a wireless LAN environment, and MobileView, an application focused on enterprise visibility solutions.
+AeroScout also provides professional services including site planning and pre-installation assistance.
+By implementing its technology, companies can streamline operations, improve productivity, reduce errors, and achieve cost savings, thereby facilitating more effective management of everyday tasks.

 Inneractive